aokhrimenko/gpsd-simulator/README.md

 The goal of this project is to provide a simple way to simulate GPS data generation in gpsd format.
 Application provides
 - a gpsd-like server
-- a simple web interface to define the route and run/pause the simulation
+- a simple web interface to define the route and run/pause the simulation and to save/load the route to/from the file.

 The interface as simple as possible.
 All you need is to define the route by clicking on the starting and on the ending points, and click on the "Run simulation" button.
 The simulation will start and the gpsd server will start sending the data to the client.